ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * Clarifications and fixes on using parameters in messages.

 * Amendeded two of the requirements on profiles of the framework.

+* The Client has to opt-in for using the alternative workflow.

+* Parameter "token_uploaded" renamed to "token_upload".

 * Security considerations inherited from other documents.